sohel1807/Data_Analytics/OLA_analysis/README.md

 The dashboard explores bookings, cancellations, revenue, vehicle types, and ratings to understand business performance.

 ---
+# NOTE
-# NOTE:- The dashboard is divided into 5 sections: Overall, Vehicle Type, Revenue, Cancellations, and Ratings.
+The dashboard is divided into 5 sections: Overall, Vehicle Type, Revenue, Cancellations, and Ratings.
-#         You can move between these sections by Ctrl + Click on the menu buttons in Power BI
+You can move between these sections by Ctrl + Click on the menu buttons in Power BI

 ## 📊 Dashboard Sections